dongmingh/v1performance/README.md

 The following chaincodes are tested and supported:

 * **example02**: This is a simple chaincode with limited capability.
 This chaincode is **NOT** suitable for performance benchmark.
-* **ccchecker**:  This chaincode supports variable payload sizes.
-See userInput-ccchecker.json for example of userInput file.
-Take the following steps to install this chaincode:
-  - `cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com`
-  - `mkdir ccchecker`
-  - download newkeyperinvoke.go into ccchecker directory

 * **sample_cc**: This chaincode supports variable (randomized) payload sizes and performs encryption and decryption on the payload.
 Specify ccType as ccchecker when using this chaincode.
-See userInput-samplecc.json for example of userInput file.
-Take the following steps to install this chaincode:
-  - `cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com`
-  - `mkdir sample_cc`
-  - download chaincode_sample.go into sample_cc directory
+See directory `sampleccInputs` for examples related to this chaincode.
+This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/chaincodes/samplecc/go`.
+Set the deploy.chaincodePath to this directory in the user input file.

+        "deploy": {
+            "chaincodePath": "github.com/hyperledger/fabric-test/chaincodes/samplecc/go",
+            "fcn": "init",
+            "args": []
+        },

+* **marbles_cc**: [Marbles chaincode](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/marbles02).
+PTE alters the marble name (the first argument) and the marble size (the third argument) for each `initMarble` transaction.
+Specify ccType as marblescc when using this chaincode.
+See directory `marblesccInputs` for examples related to this chaincode.
+This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02`.
+Set the deploy.chaincodePath to this directory in the user input file.

+        "deploy": {
+            "chaincodePath": "github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02",
+            "fcn": "init",
+            "args": []
+        },

 ## Output
+* **Statistical Output Message**

-The output includes network id, process id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.
+    The statistical output message includes PTE id, network id, channel name, org name, process id, transaction type, total transactions received and sent, elapsed time, starting time, ending time, and number of un-received events.
-* For example, consider a test case that has 4 processes driving a single peer.
-The output shows that network 0 process 0 executed 1000 moves with no failure in 406530 ms, network 0 process 1 executed 1000 moves with no failure in 400421 ms, and so on.
-Note that the starting and ending timestamps are provided:

-    ```
+    For example, the following is the statistical output message for a test case with 4 processes.

-    stdout: [Nid:id=0:3] eventRegister: completed 1000(1000) Invoke(Move) in 259473 ms, timestamp: start 1492024894518 end 1492025153991
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org2:0 eventRegister] completed Rcvd(sent)=1000(1000) Invoke(Move) in 46199 ms, timestamp: start 1508185534030 end 1508185580229, #event timeout: 0
-    stdout: [Nid:id=0:2] eventRegister: completed 1000(1000) Invoke(Move) in 364174 ms, timestamp: start 1492024894499 end 1492025258673
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org2:1 eventRegister] completed Rcvd(sent)=1000(1000) Invoke(Move) in 46266 ms, timestamp: start 1508185533969 end 1508185580235, #event timeout: 0
-    stdout: [Nid:id=0:1] eventRegister: completed 1000(1000) Invoke(Move) in 400421 ms, timestamp: start 1492024894500 end 1492025294921
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org1:0 eventRegister] completed Rcvd(sent)=1000(1000) Invoke(Move) in 54232 ms, timestamp: start 1508185533962 end 1508185588194, #event timeout: 0
-    stdout: [Nid:id=0:0] eventRegister: completed 1000(1000) Invoke(Move) in 406530 ms, timestamp: start 1492024894498 end 1492025301028
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org1:1 eventRegister] completed Rcvd(sent)=1000(1000) Invoke(Move) in 54613 ms, timestamp: start 1508185533985 end 1508185588598, #event timeout: 0

-    ```
+* **Completed Message**

+    For each process, One message of `pte-exec:completed` is logged in PTE output upon the status of completion of each process.
+For each pte_driver.sh (each line in runCase.txt) execution, one message of `pte-main:completed` is logged in the PTE output upon completion of all associated pte_driver.sh.

+    * **pte-main:completed** For each runCases.txt, a `pte-main:completed` message is logged in PTE output.

+    * **pte-exec:completed** If PTE completed normally, then the message `pte-exec:completed` is logged.

+    * **pte-exec:completed:timeout** If PTE completed but with any event timeout, then the message `pte-exec:completed:timeout` is logged.

+    * **pte-exec:completed:error** If PTE exits due to any error, then the message `pte-exec:completed:error` is logged.

+    For example, if pte_mgr.sh is executed with a mgr.txt contains:

+        driver=pte CITest/FAB-3832-4i/samplecc/runCases-FAB-3832-4i1-TLS.txt

+    and runCases-FAB-3832-4i1-TLS.txt contains

+        sdk=node CITest/FAB-3832-4i/samplecc/samplecc-chan1-FAB-3832-4i-TLS.json

+    and `samplecc-chan1-FAB-3832-4i-TLS.json` contains

+        ...
+        "nProcPerOrg": "2",
+        ...
+        "channelOpt": {
+            ...
+            "orgName": [
+                "org1",
+                "org2"
+            ]
+        },

+    Then there will be 4 `pte-exec:completed` messages since there are 4 processes, 2 org and 2 processes per org.
+And there will be 1 `pte-main:completed` since 1 pte_driver.sh is executed (only one line of sdk=node in runCases.txt).
+The completed message will be as follow:

+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org2:0 eventRegister] pte-exec:completed
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org2:1 eventRegister] pte-exec:completed
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org1:0 eventRegister] pte-exec:completed
+        info: [PTE 0 main]: stdout: info: [PTE 0 exec]: [Nid:chan:org:id=0:testorgschannel1:org1:1 eventRegister] pte-exec:completed
+        info: [PTE 0 main]: [performance_main] pte-main:completed

 ## Reference